Kili69/Tier0-User-Management/README.md

 ### create a group policy for schedule tasks
 A new group policy "Tier 0 Management" will be created and linked as disabled to the forest-root domain controller OU.

+## Tier 1
+### create the required Tier 1 OUs in the current domain
+...
+### copy the required scripts to the SYSVOL scripts folder
+The installation script will copy the required scrips to \\{Forest-Root}\SYSVOL\{Forest-Root}\Scripts to make the scripts available to any domain controller in the root domain.
+Please take care this Folder is only writeable to domain admins
+### create a group policy for schedule tasks
+A new group policy "Tier 1 management" will be created and linked as disabled to the forest-root domain controller OU

 # Powershell  scripts in details
 The solution is based on three PowerShell scripts that can be downloaded from the following URL: https://github.com/Kili69/Tier0-User-Management